briggsprashar/sports_metric_analysis/Project.md

 When combined, vast **gap in female focused studies** found in the literature, use of differenet **thresholds** and underepresentation of **female testing data**, togther point to major gaps in the curret collegiate sports performance ecosystem as represented in the visual representation below.

+**2. Multi-metric testing**

+Integrating multi-domain metrics can provide a comprehensive approach to athlete monitoring in collegiate sports.
+This review underscores the practical benefits of combining neuromuscular and movement-based data for fatigue detection, readiness assessment, and injury risk management.

+**3. Future research**

+Expanding normative datasets for collegiate sports athletes and validating cross-platform metrics to enhance precision and applicability can address many research and gender based gaps in sports performance.

+**4. Consistent Testing**

+Metric values can be highly sport-, athelete- and protocol-dependent, calling for consistent testing especially to address female testing-gaps.
+This is compounded by inconsistent metric performance measurement thresholds.

 <img src="IMAGES/4.2.4_contextual_insights.png" alt="cont insights" width="500">

 <br />

 [TOC](#table-of-contents)

+---

 ## Closing Remarks